 One of the most exciting reasons to use OpenSea is the ability to earn revenue from secondary sales on items.
 Every time an item is sold on OpenSea, the project owner (you!) can take a percentage of the sale as revenue.
 This means that you can not only earn money from selling your initial set of items to users, but you can continue to earn as your game and marketplace heats up!

-To set your secondary sale fee, simply go to your storefront editor and adjust the "buyer fee" and "seller fee" fields.
+To set your secondary sale fee, simply go to your collection editor and adjust the "Percentage fee" field under the Royalty section.
 Specify the payout address where you wish to receive the fees.

 You're free to play around with whatever fees you'd like in the storefront editor.

 Revenue will be distributed in bulk once a month to the payment address specified.

 OpenSea provides it's marketplace infrastructure for free—it's entirely free to get started setting up a marketplace and using our platform.
 As compensation for this service, 2.5% of each sale will go to OpenSea — independent of whatever fees you choose to receive.